kama-pa-go/KG_portfolio/README.md

 The program completes the SET Game while recording the moves that are made.</span>

 This repository is in building.
-Soon there will be also a Java section.
+Soon there will be also a Java and Shell section.